curiouslychris/smooch-docs/pages/guide/sending-messages.md

 ## Sending Text Messages with the API

 In order to send a message to a user, you'll need the user's ID.
-Typically, you'll obtain this from the [webhook that delivers a user's message to your software](/guide/receiving-messages/), in some cases you can obtain this ID by [manually creating](/guide/creating-users/) users.
+Typically, you'll obtain this from the [webhook that delivers a user's message to your software](/guide/receiving-messages/), alternatively you can obtain this ID by [manually creating](/guide/creating-users/) users or by copying it from the dashboard log tab.

 With the user ID in hand, you can easily send a simple text message: